-Phyllis Stewart Pires, Senior Director of WorkLife Strategy, spoke with BeWell about work-life integration and how the term “work-life balance” doesn’t always capture the true picture of how your work and life come together.
+Phyllis Stewart Pires, Assistant Vice President, WorkLife Strategy, spoke with BeWell about work-life integration and how the term “work-life balance” doesn’t always capture the true picture of how your work and life come together.
 The full article can be found here.

 We asked our staff about this topic and here is what they said.

 "Both the challenge and the opportunity to set high expectations for my career trajectory, my family commitments, and my community involvement.
 And leveraging the resources, networks, and safety nets available to meet those expectations."

 "Work-Life to me means being able to face life challenges at work and personal life, as they meld with one another."

 CHILD AND FAMILY RESOURCE COORDINATOR

 "It means that my personal life goals are being met and my work goals are being met and my contributions are recognized."